frederic-perez/AmE-dictionary/data/dictionary.md

 __tixker__
 __tizzy__
 __tkt__ _n_ Ticket.
-__tmesis__ _n_ The insertion of a word or part of a word in another word.
+__tmesis__ _n_ :two: The insertion of a word or part of a word in another word.
 Examples: another = “a whole nother” absolutely = “abso-freakin’-lutely” somewhere = “some bloody where”
 __to be at sea__
 __to be in the clear__
 __to be unheard of__